-Dear Dr. Goudsmit:
+Dear Dr. Goudamit:

-with pr.
-Waterman and Mr. Wilson, prior to your return to the ETO, relating to the activities of the ALSOS Mission on behalf of the Special Project.
+There were several matters which you discussed with Dr. Waterman and Mr. Wilson, prior to your return to the ETO, relating to the activities of the ALSOS Mission on behalf of the Special Project.
 Subsequent discussion of these matters with Dr. Tolman and Lt.
 Col. Lansdale have, I believe, clarified the points which were on your mind and resulted in bringing these matters into satisfactory form.
-Undoubtedly since you have now returned, you will be conferring with Major Furman and Major Calvert and the scientific members of ALSOS who are concerned with this subject and will presently have a full picture of the situation as it now stands in the ETO.
+Undobtedly since you have now returned, you will be conferring with Major Furman and Major Calvert and the scientific members of ALSOS who are concerned with this subject and will presently have a full picture of the situation as it now stands in the ETO.

-One point which I believe you felt needed clarification concerned the action which you and your colleagues should take in regard to the execution of plans for gathering intelligence in this area, which might be requested from Washington and alter materially the priorities and plans already agreed upon by the military and scientific group in the ETO.
+One point which I believe you falt needed clarification concerned the action which you and your colleagues should take in regard to the execution of plans for gathering intelligence in this area, which might be requested from Washington and alter materially the priorities and plans already agreed upon by the military and scientific group in the ETO.
 I do not anticipate that such situations are likely to arise, but if this were to occur, I understand it was your feeling that you would be satisfied if you were assured that any major changes were reviewed by and concurred in by Dr. Tolman.
 I am assured by Dr. Tolman and Colonel Lansdale that such will be the case.
 I expect that you will find upon your return that plans for targets and priorities are fairly well agreed upon and details have been worked out to the extent possible with available data.
 I understand that these plans have been closely coordinated with the requirements and information available in Washington.

-E.O.
+DECLASSIFIED E.O.
 11652, Sec.
-3(E) and 5(D) or (E)

-Authority NND 750112

-By CD/52 NARS, Date 2 5 FEB 1976
+3(E) and 5(D) or (E) Authority NND 750112 By CD/SA-NARS, Date 2-5-FEB 1976 opinion.